 We aim to help over 1000 of these young people achieve their full potential by supporting them to gain experience in the workplace and develop transferable skills through a person-centred approach.
 To do this we are working with 800 employers over five years, offering one-to-one job coaching and specialist employment support to both young person and employer.

 Learning Disability Wales are leading a consortium of organisations to deliver the Engage to Change project.
 These include supported employment agencies ELITE (in South Wales) and Agoriad (in North Wales), self-advocacy organisation All Wales People First, and the National Centre for Mental Health (NCMH) at Cardiff University.
-We are also working in collaboration with the international internship programme Project SEARCH.
+We are also working in collaboration with the international internship programme Engage to Change DFN Project SEARCH.

 The project is being funded by The Big Lottery Fund’s Getting Ahead 2 grant – the largest ever awarded by the organisation in Wales.
 The grant was developed in partnership with Welsh Government to meet priorities for supporting children and young people.
 It is funded by money that has been dormant in bank and building society accounts across the UK for 15 years or more.